Molecular orbital diagram: Dinitrogen

 With nitrogen, we see the two molecular orbitals mixing and the energy repulsion.
 This is the reasoning for the rearrangement from a more familiar diagram.
-Notice how the σ from the 2p behaves more non-bonding like due to mixing, same with the 2s σ.
+The σ from the 2p is more non-bonding due to mixing, and same with the 2s σ.
 This also causes a large jump in energy in the 2p σ* orbital.

 The bond order of diatomic nitrogen is three, and it is a diamagnetic molecule.

 The bond order for dinitrogen (1σg21σu22σg22σu21πu43σg2) is three because two electrons are now also added in the 3σ MO.
 The MO diagram correlates with the experimental photoelectron spectrum for nitrogen.
 The 1σ electrons can be matched to a peak at 410 eV (broad), the 2σg electrons at 37 eV (broad), the 2σu electrons at 19 eV (doublet), the 1πu4 electrons at 17 eV (multiplets), and finally the 3σg2 at 15.5 eV (sharp).

 Dioxygen

 Oxygen has a similar setup to H2, but now we consider 2s and 2p orbitals.
-When creating the molecular orbitals from the p orbitals, notice the three atomic orbitals split into three molecular orbitals, a singly degenerate σ and a doubly degenerate π orbital.
+When creating the molecular orbitals from the p orbitals, the three atomic orbitals split into three molecular orbitals, a singly degenerate σ and a doubly degenerate π orbital.
 Another property we can observe by examining molecular orbital diagrams is the magnetic property of diamagnetic or paramagnetic.
 If all the electrons are paired, there is a slight repulsion and it is classified as diamagnetic.
 If unpaired electrons are present, it is attracted to a magnetic field, and therefore paramagnetic.
 Oxygen is an example of a paramagnetic diatomic.
-Also notice the bond order of diatomic oxygen is two.
+The bond order of diatomic oxygen is two.

 MO treatment of dioxygen is different from that of the previous diatomic molecules because the pσ MO is now lower in energy than the 2π orbitals.
 This is attributed to interaction between the 2s MO and the 2pz MO.
 Distributing 8 electrons over 6 molecular orbitals leaves the final two electrons as a degenerate pair in the 2pπ* antibonding orbitals resulting in a bond order of 2.
 As in diboron, these two unpaired electrons have the same spin in the ground state, which is a paramagnetic diradical triplet oxygen.
 The first excited state has both HOMO electrons paired in one orbital with opposite spins, and is known as singlet oxygen.

 The bond order decreases and the bond length increases in the order O_{2}^{+} (112.2 pm), O_{2} (121 pm), O_{2}^{−} (128 pm) and O_{2}^{2−} (149 pm).